Universal Skeleton Understanding via Differentiable Rendering and MLLMs: Related Work

 \subsection{LLM/MLLM for Motion Understanding}

 The rise of Large Language Models (LLMs) and Multimodal LLMs (MLLMs) has opened new avenues for motion understanding.
 A prominent approach is to tokenize continuous motion into a discrete ``pose vocabulary'' via VQ-VAE, as in MotionGPT \citep{jiang2023motiongpt} and MotionLLM \citep{chen2025motionllm}.
-This allows LLMs to process motion as a sequence of tokens.
+Recent unified motion-text-vision frameworks such as UniMotion \citep{wang2026unimotion} further broaden this line toward both understanding and generation.
+This tokenization allows LLMs to process motion as a sequence of tokens.
 However, the tokenization paradigm introduces critical limitations: (1) the quantization process is inherently lossy, discarding subtle kinematic details; (2) the learned codebook generalizes poorly to novel skeleton formats; and (3) it imposes an artificial semantic gap, forcing the model to learn an abstract ``pose language'' instead of leveraging its profound, pre-existing visual understanding.
 SUGAR \citep{sugar2025} instead adopts a more efficient coordinate-to-language pipeline via visual-motion supervision and Temporal Query Projection.
 An alternative strategy is to encode skeletons into the embedding space of MLLMs, as explored by SKI models \citep{ski2025}.
 However, this coordinate-based projection struggles to fully activate the MLLM's powerful pretrained perception of visual patterns and lacks a unified mechanism to natively handle diverse skeleton formats.
 In contrast, our work introduces a differentiable renderer that translates skeletons into the visual modality that MLLMs natively understand.
 This allows gradients from the MLLM to directly refine the rendering process, learning a visual representation that is maximally informative for the task at hand.